thenrio/cant/README.markdown

         deny {cant? request}

-So you have choice to pick your own semantic and specification for writing your rules
+So you can pick your own semantic and specification for writing your rules

-One list of rules can have its own list of parameters

 How do I verify authorization ?
 ===============================